Here are the best waterproof headphones for swimming in a pool, that you can take in a lake or sea, and even dive underwater.

-They are protected against the water with hydrophobic (water-repelling) coating and watertight design.
+Water protection is measured with an industry standard called the Ingress Protection or IPX for short. with hydrophobic (water-repelling) coating and watertight design.
 But not all are equal, and there are different levels of water safety.

-There are tests that waterproof headphones go through to get an IPX rating.
-Based on the results of a test, they can be advertised as waterproof or water-resistant.
+All waterproof headphones go through a test to get an IPX rating.
+Based on the results, they can be advertised as waterproof or water-resistant.

-IPX ratings run from 1-9.
+IPX ratings run from IPX1 to IPX9.
 Swimming headphones need a high IPX rating.
-Like IPX7 or IPX8 which can be submerged to different levels.

 How do Waterproof Headphones Work?

-They work by providing a casing around the headphones and electronics, to ensure the important components are not exposed to water.
-This extra protection is also how waterproof speakers work.
+They work by providing a hydrophobic casing around the electronics, to ensure the components aren’t exposed to water.

 Often the product is sprayed with a thin, see-through layer of water repellent substance.